* This is the Consumer Version. *

-When the disease affects the genitals or urinary tract, antibiotics are given to treat the infection, but treatment is not always successful, and its optimal duration is not known.
+When the disease is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.

-Corticosteroids can also be injected into the joint or inflamed tendons to relieve symptoms.
+Corticosteroids can also be injected into a severely inflamed joint or inflamed tendons to relieve symptoms.

 Physical therapy is helpful in maintaining joint mobility during the recovery phase.